 Mistakes and Injuries That May Qualify as Medical Malpractice

-Potential medical malpractice lawsuits may involve serious errors during surgery; failure to warn a patient of certain risks or side effects, medication errors, or misreading particular charts that could lead to serious complications or mistakes.
+Potential medical malpractice lawsuits may involve serious errors during surgery, failure to warn a patient of certain risks or side effects, medication errors, or misreading particular charts that could lead to serious complications or mistakes.

-Plaintiffs in medical malpractice cases may receive compensation for their loss of income, loss of earning potential, physical and mental suffering, medical expenses, loss of enjoyment of life, among other damages.
+Plaintiffs in medical malpractice cases may receive compensation for their loss of income, loss of earning potential, physical and mental suffering, medical expenses, and loss of enjoyment of life, among other damages.
 These are usually tough cases, however, and you will need expert witnesses to prove that your doctor or health professional breached the standard of care.
 You will also need to prove that the malpractice caused you harm.

-Not every negative medical outcome is due to malpractice, so feel free to reach out to Foster Wallace to see if we can be assistance.
+Not every negative medical outcome is due to malpractice, so feel free to reach out to Foster Wallace to see if we can be of assistance.
 While we may not always be the right attorneys to handle your specific medical malpractice case, we can find and work with other attorneys who have a proven track record with similar claims to the ones you or your loved one have experienced.
 Call our office today or fill out our online contact form to set up your free initial consultation.